Logo

 If every laboratory initiates small, incremental changes in their practices, the cumulative effect can lead to a substantial reduction in their environmental footprint.
 These seemingly minor adjustments can play a crucial role in advancing their progress towards achieving net-zero emissions.

 Jenna Lowe is laboratory sustainability officer at the University of Liverpool.
-She has been shortlisted in the Outstanding Technician of the Year category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+She was shortlisted in the Outstanding Technician of the Year category in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.